Single account setup

 Messages not appearing

 Curia polls the Nylas Messages API every 30 seconds by default.
-If messages are slow to appear, confirm the email account’s OAuth grant is active in the Nylas dashboard and that the grant ID matches
+If messages are slow to appear, confirm the email account’s OAuth grant is active in the Nylas dashboard and that the grant ID matches the vault’s

 Outbound emails going to drafts unexpectedly